bum2/gestioCI/readme.md

     - Non-material (big table, holding uid's for every non-physical creation, say digital goods, cultural production, virtual products, etc).

-  - Concepts (real class, as a tree) is for any item that is not a being, a verb, a place or a created thing.
+  - Concepts (real class, as a tree) is for any item that is not a being, a verb, a place nor a created thing.
 All 'types' are concepts, and we can use other branches for other groups of concepts.

 - **Why there are no 'types' for Arts and Concepts?**